IX. Coaming and Jigs

 Dad?

-Then you layer those curved planks, staggered with six tail extensions, all re-sawn and planed to identical thickness (according to your caliper-micrometer).
+Once your planks have a deep curve, you layer them all together, with six tail extensions staggered between your plies.
+Make sure they're all re-sawn and planed to identical thickness (according to your caliper-micrometer) or you'll be sorry.

 And it did.
 Perfectly.
 Cause we’re really good.